SunilPark1129/sunilpark1129/README.md

 ## New Hobby 😄

 - I found a new hobby that creating a song with AI.
-Click the link to listen to my songs [https://sp-song.netlify.app/](https://sp-song.netlify.app/)<br />keydown - 'p' to pause/start, 'arrow left/right' to skip, 'arrow up/down' to volume change, and 'm' to mute
+Click the link to listen to my songs [https://sp-song.netlify.app/](https://sp-song.netlify.app/)<br />keydown - 'p' to pause/start, 'arrow left/right' to skip, 'arrow up/down' to volume change, and 'm' to mute.
+(You can also play it in the car and control it using the car audio player's buttons)
 - I challenge myself to create the clone UI and landing page by participating in the daily challenges provided by iCodeThis website.
 [LINK](https://icodethis.com/Sunil)
 - I've developed a hobby of trying out various things on Figma.